TheLancashireman/BikeComputer/README.md

 You need to disconnect the Tx pin of the receiver to update program the arduino, so use a switch or jumper in the circuit.

+#### MicroNMEA

+The MicroNMEA library extracts data from incoming GPS sentences and stores the information in variables.
+That uses a few bytes of RAM which (in combination with the I2C display and the SD card driver) is too much for the nano.

+Having eliminated the I2C display, there might be enough RAM to allow MicroNMEA to be used.
+However, decoding GPS sentences is quite straightforward, so this project no longer uses MicroNMEA.

 ### Display

-Settled on a more-or-less standard 2x16 LCD display - the Anag Vision.
-Details of others that were tried are below.
+The eventual choice is a more-or-less standard 2x16 LCD display - the Anag Vision.
+Details of this and the others that were tried are given below.

 #### Anag Vision AV1623

-The connector is 2x8 pins, located at one end, which makes the module a little longer than "standard" displays.
+The connector has 2x8 pins, located at one end, which makes the module a little longer than "standard" displays.

-Needs LCD drive/contrast voltage on pin 3: connect a 10k preset potentiometer between 5v and gnd and connect the wiper to pin 3.
+The module needs an LCD drive/contrast voltage on pin 3: connect a 10k preset potentiometer between 5v and GND and connect the wiper to pin 3.
 Adjust until the display looks right.

 Backlight LED current 130 mA at 4.2v according to datasheet.

 Series resistor: R = V/I ==> R = 0.8 / 0.13 = 6.2 Ohm.
-Still need experiments to determine good value.
+Still need experiments to determine a good value.

-In daylight, backlight is not needed.
+In daylight, the backlight is not needed.

 #### Noritake CU16025ECPB-W6J VFD

-Nice standard size, pinout and character set.
+A nice standard size, pinout and character set.

 Not easily readable in direct sunlight, so not suitable for this application

-#### Batron BTHQ 21605AV-YETF-LED04-I2C-5V LCD  (I2C, character set R)
+#### Batron BTHQ 21605AV-YETF-LED04-I2C-5V LCD  (I2C, PCF2119x controlller, character set R)

-The strange character set requires a hack to the hd44780 library.
+The strange character set needs a hack to the driver library.

 Backlight LED current 90mA at 4.1v